-Textbook: Metagenomics is a sufficiently nascent field of study that an authoritative textbook on the topic does not exist.
-Thus, we will rely on the primary literature to dive into various topics and themes.
+Textbook: Nope.
+An authoritative textbook on the topic does not exist.
+Instead, we will rely on the primary literature to dive into various topics and themes.
 All primary assigned readings (journal articles and reviews) will be posted on the course Canvas website as .pdf files under "Required Readings".

-Grading & Evaluation Criteria: Our weekly 80 minute meetings will conform to the following schedule:
+Grading & Evaluation Criteria: Our weekly 80-minute meetings will conform to the following schedule:

-35 minute lecture covering various topics led by Professor Allen 30 minute student-led group presentation of primary research article(s) to the class 15 minute interactive discussion about the day's lecture & presentation
+- 35 minute lecture covering various topics led by Professor Allen - 30 minute student-led group presentation of primary research article(s) to the class (beginning in Wk3) - 15 minute interactive discussion about the day's lecture & presentation

-\\\ The final grade in the class will be based on one of two possible options, (A) or (B) below, in addition to class participation.
+The final grade in the class will be based on one of two possible options, (A) or (B) below, in addition to class participation.

-(A) Oral Presentation:
+(Option A) Oral Presentation:

-Lead a 30 minute presentation to the class covering a contemporary journal article (or multiple articles) that utilizes metagenomic approaches as a tool for biological discovery.
+Participate in leading a 30-minute presentation to the class covering a contemporary journal article (or multiple articles) that utilizes metagenomic approaches as a tool for biological discovery.
 In consultation with Professor Allen, choose a paper that is of interest.
 Prepare a PowerPoint (or other media such as Google Slides) presentation that provides an introduction to the scientific question being addressed, a description of the methods used, and an analysis of the results from the study.
 Be prepared to field questions from the class and engage in discussion!
 It is recommended that you use ancillary references (additional papers) to research the topic as you prepare your presentation.
 To accommodate as many students as possible, presentations will be team-led, i.e. two or three, maybe four, students per presentation.

-Presentation Format: Each member of the presenting team should prepare 2-4 slides, handouts, or chalkboard sketches.
+Presentation Format: Each member of the presenting team should prepare 3-5 slides or whiteboard sketches.
 It is recommended that presenting teams coordinate their efforts by organizing meetings (the more the better) to discuss the order of presentation and determine who is responsible for what material.
 Also, decide who in the group is bringing a laptop and be sure that everyone has included their content into a single presentation file.
 As noted above, each group should prepare a cumulative presentation of approximately 30 minutes.